Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Methods

 \subsection{\tess Sample Selection}

 M dwarfs are dim, and rocky planets produce shallow transit signals.
-Thus, for the reasons described in \S\ref{sec:intro}, we limit our sample to stars from the \tess Input Catalog that are within 30 parsecs.
-We also only include stars with $T_{\mathrm{eff}}<4,000$\,K and $log\,g\,>\,4.0$, to avoid sample contamination from early-type stars and giants.
+Thus, for the reasons described in \S\ref{sec:intro}, we limit our sample to stars from the \tess Input Catalog (TIC) that are within 30 parsecs.
+We also only include stars with $T_{\mathrm{eff}}\,<\,4,000$\,K and $log\,g\,>\,4.0$, to avoid sample contamination from early-type stars, pre-main-sequence stars, and giants.
+A sample consisting primarily of main sequence dwarfs will have a tight correlation between mass and radius, allowing us to describe our models in terms of stellar radius, which is more directly related to the planetary transit properties than the stellar mass.
+Additionally, pre-main-sequence stars tend to have larger radii and be more active than main sequence stars \citep[see, e.g.,][]{Scholz07}, which would complicate our activity simulations if they were included in the sample.

+We took our stellar parameters from version 8.2 of the TIC, which is described in \cite{Paegert21} and represents the most up-to-date version of the list.
+This version incorporates updates to version 8 of the TIC \citep[described in][]{Stassun19} for the purpose of identifying non-existent objects.

+Version 8 of the TIC incorporates Gaia DR2 \citep{GaiaDR2} parallaxes and colors.
+The stellar temperatures are derived using an empirical $T_{\mathrm{eff}}$-\textit{Gaia} color relation.
+Radii are found using the Stefan-Boltzmann relation, with reddening and bolometric corrections.
+Masses are inferred using a $T_{\mathrm{eff}}$-mass relation for unevolved stars, as long as the star has a radius consistent with not being in the giant branch.
+The stellar $log\,g$ is calculated using the determined mass and radius.
+Given the likely inclusion of subgiants in the sample, the masses and $log\,g$ values of any potentially evolved stars determined this way may be inaccurate.
+However, we primarily describe the stars in terms of radius in this study, and any potential mass error on these targets are only impactful indirectly through our $log\,g\,>\,4.0$ cutoff.

+Additionally, nearly all (97\%) of the M dwarfs in this version of the TIC that made our parameter cuts are included in the Second Cool Dwarf Catalog (CDC2), which was an update to the Cool Dwarf List described in \cite{Muirhead18}.
+This catalog was built from a curated list of cool objects with color, brightness, and error cutoffs described in \cite{Stassun19}.
+For these targets, effective temperature, radius, and mass were derived using magnitude and color relationships from \cite{mann13}, \cite{Mann15}, and \cite{Mann19} respectively.
+For the objects in CDC2, the stellar parameters derived in this way were included in the TIC instead of those calculated with the default procedures.

-Our sample contains 4,862 stars from the TIC, with radii ranging from $R_{\star}$\,=\,0.1 -- 0.9\,$R_\odot$.
+After incorporating distance, temperature, and surface gravity cutoffs, our sample contains 4,910 stars from the TIC, with radii ranging from $R_{\star}$\,=\,0.1 -- 0.9\,$R_\odot$.
 Around half of these stars have $R_{\star}\,<\,0.3\,R_\odot$.
-Of this list, 3,724 are included in the Sectors 1 -- 43 observed 2-minute cadence target list on \href{https://tess.mit.edu/observations/target-lists/}{the \tess website}.
+Of this list, 3,761 are included in the Sectors 1 -- 43 observed two-minute cadence target list on \href{https://tess.mit.edu/observations/target-lists/}{the \tess website}.
 The remaining stars either have longer cadences or are yet to be observed.
-We found that omitting the small sample of different-cadence targets had a negligible effect on our results, and thus include them.
+We found that omitting the small sample of long-cadence targets had a negligible effect on our results, and thus include them.
 We also include the stars that have not been observed yet in our sample for the sake of forecasting future results.